How to Setup Campaigns in Salesforce

 • Campaign Member Statuses - setting up specific statuses that are used for each type of campaign are very important to ensure each type of campaign is measured the same way.
 Each email campaign should use the same statuses, they should not change from campaign to campaign.

-• Campaign Fields - There are a few fields needed for reporting purposes and you should always update when creating campaigns: Start Date, Product/Business Unit, Description and Type.
+• Fields on Campaign Object - There are a few fields needed for reporting purposes and you should always update when creating campaigns: Start Date, Product/Business Unit, Description and Type.

-• Campaign Hierarchy - establishing a hierarchy is important for seeing how many things were done to support a particular trade show or other initiative.
+• Hierarchy for Campaigns - establishing a hierarchy is important for seeing how many things were done to support a particular trade show or other initiative.

 Naming Convention